harisw/StickyList/README.md

 # StickyList

-StickyList is one of the desktop app for windwos to help people being more productive
+StickyList is one of the desktop app for windows to help people being more productive

 ## Getting Started